Become A Volunteer

 If you would like to apply online, click here.

 What is the Healing Patch?

 "For me, it is most rewarding to see the positive impact this program has on children-it allows them to open up and just be real about how they feel in a safe environment.
 I also love seeing the connections they make with one another, knowing they are not alone."

-Home Nursing Agency’s Healing Patch offers a soft place to fall for children and their families who have lost a loved one.
+The Healing Patch Children's Grief Program offers a soft place to fall for children and their families who have lost a loved one.
 A free service for children of preschool age through 18 years, the Healing Patch is a safe environment where children and their families can discover they are not alone in their grief by interacting with others who have encountered similar losses.